Table of Contents

 Why is this?

-It’s because producers, executives and financiers are (sometimes coldly) pragmatic creatures – they believe that if the core idea, the foundation premise, is strong enough, they can fix everything else either through manpower (i.e. working with you on the script), truckloads of cash, a new writer or a combination of all three.
+It’s because producers, executives and financiers are (sometimes coldly) pragmatic creatures – they believe that if the core idea, the foundation premise of a screenplay, is strong enough, they can fix everything else either through manpower (i.e. working with you on the script), truckloads of cash, a new writer or a combination of all three.

-Unlike the CW, though, who may struggle to “sell” a series of great characters, The Concept King can make a tremendous living simply by cooking up quite outstanding core ideas, drafting them into treatments or even 1st drafts, and then selling the rights.
+Unlike the CW writer, though, who may struggle to “sell” a series of great characters, The Concept King screenwriter can make a tremendous living simply by cooking up quite outstanding core ideas, drafting them into treatments or even 1st drafts, and then selling the rights to the screenplay.

 This is because concept is all about potential, and potential is seductive.